RealIndrit/auto-asset-downloader/README.md

 ## Disclaimers

-- **At the moment**, this repository will not be able to fetch assets from other platforms than Reddit, I am planning to add Twitter in the future, and if I have time or energy maybe even add multithreading support for that extra speed.
+- **At the moment**, this repository will not be able to fetch assets from other platforms than Reddit, I am planning to add Twitter in the future.

 ## Requirements